Written by Michael VanDerLaan

 As a general rule of thumb, we recommend you only put a Scotty Cameron grip on a putter made by the famous manufacturer.
 Matching the brand in this way is a common practice for the high end grips that are specifically designed to be used with putters of the same name.

-Best Pistol Grip: Winn Dri-Tac Pistol Grip
+Best Pistol Style: Winn Dri-Tac Pistol Grip

-Similar to its iron grip counterpart, the Dri-Tac Pistol grip from Winn might just be the last new putter grip you ever try.
+Similar to its iron grip counterpart, the Dri-Tac Pistol putter grip from Winn might just be the last new putter grip you ever try.

-The combination of soft feel, great surface texture and noticeable tack make it the perfect tacky grip for sweaty hands.
+The combination of soft feel, great surface texture and noticeable tack make it the perfect grip for sweaty hands.
 It's truly one of the most well rounded putter grips you can find!

 What We Like